tsmaster/DiceTowerConstructionKit/README.md

  - Propellor: a pair of blades that cause the dice to go counterclockwise around the tube

+ - Spiral Staircase: a spiral staircase, suitable for tiny wizards to climb

 More modules are planned.
 You can print out any number of modules and assemble them as you like, and each module can be freely